-So, Saturday I worked on my first step, finalizing the color palette.
+On Saturday I worked on my first step, choosing a paint color palette.
 I covered my kitchen table with all of my inspiration that I have been collecting over the last couple of weeks:

 That brings me to Color Palette Monday #5.
 Since I was choosing my color palette this week, I thought I would share my little (unconventional) method for how I choose a color palette.
 I know that choosing paint colors can be overwhelming (too many amazing choices), which is why I started using a few little tricks to help me pick my color palette.